brandonlhill/AdvancedRPS/README.md

   * I. Download the AdvancedRPS file.
   * II. unzip the file.
   * III.
 Enter the file and you should see an index.html file.
   * IV.
-You can open game by double clicking the index.html or running a simple http server host.
+You can open the game by double clicking the index.html or running a simple http server host.

 ## How To Play:
   * I. Put a choice into the input bar.